Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-On Jan.
-30-1941 Ringhorn, with a cargo of 1300 tons of coal for St. John, N.B., departed Gourock in Convoy OB 280*, which left Liverpool on Jan.
+With a cargo of 1300 tons of coal for St. John, N.B., Ringhorn departed Gourock on Jan.
+30-1941, joining Convoy OB 280, which originated in Liverpool on Jan.
 31 and dispersed on Febr.
-3 (see link provided at the end of page).
+3 (see link provided within the Voyage Record; Bjørkhaug, Kaia Knudsen, Ringstad, Sandar and Vanja are also listed).
 She lost the convoy in bad weather on Febr.
 2, and was alone in the morning of the 4th when she in position 55 46N 22 36W was hit in the starboard side near No. 2 hatch by a torpedo from U-52 (Salman), causing her to list to port.
 The starboard lifeboat was destroyed in the explosion.
 The port boat, which had reached the water because of the heavy list, turned over when the ship capsized, and the funnel fell across the boat with 10-12 men in it.
-4 were able to get onto a raft, and sat for an hour listening to the heart wrenching cries for help from the captain and others all around them, unable to do anything, as they had nothing with which to maneuver the raft, nor could they find any matches to light the lamp they had found.
+4 were able to get onto a raft, and sat for an hour (see note at * below) listening to the heart wrenching cries for help from the captain and others all around them, unable to do anything to help, as they had nothing with which to maneuver the raft, nor could they find any matches to light the lamp they had found.
 Besides, they were all injured and/or exhausted from their previous stay in the cold water.
 At dawn they spotted 1 man sitting on a capsized lifeboat, and tried desperately to reach him, but in vain.

-No clothes had been found on the raft and for 6 hours the 4 on the raft and Donkeyman Soltvedt on the capsized lifeboat battled the freezing weather in their wet clothes until they were found by the British destroyer HMS Harvester (H 19), where they got warm bathes and beds.
-121 rescued survivors from a British ship (HMS Crispin?), torpedoed the night before, were already on board Harvester, so the British corvette HMS Camellia (K 31) was called upon to take the 5 survivors from Ringhorn to Greenock, arriving Febr.
+No clothes had been found on the raft and for 6 hours the 4 on the raft and Donkeyman Soltvedt on the capsized lifeboat battled the freezing weather in their wet clothes until they were found by the British destroyer HMS Harvester (H 19 - one of the escorts for Convoy OB 280), where they got warm bathes and beds*.
+121 rescued survivors from a British ship, torpedoed the night before, were already on board Harvester (this must have been HMS Crispin - ref. external link at the end of this page), so the British corvette HMS Camellia (K 31 - also one of the escorts for the convoy) was called upon to take the 5 survivors from Ringhorn to Greenock, arriving Febr.
 9.

 An inquiry was held in Glasgow on May 20-1941 (should this be Febr.
 20?) with Ordinary Seaman Flaten appearing.
 He had been thrown overboard when the ship heeled over and must have been hit in the head by something, because he was semi conscious and unable to help himself, but thanks to the cook's assistance he was brought to safety on the raft.